 Although the State offers reduced severance tax rates for several categories of production, prices are above the threshold level, so none of these incentives are presently applicable.
-Table 12 summarizes incentive tax rates applying to various categories of production as of Fiscal Year 2013.
+Table 12 summarizes incentive tax rates applying to various categories of production as of Fiscal Year 2014.
+Recent declines in oil and natural gas prices have not resulted in these incentives becoming applicable to date.
 Should prices decline in the future, some of these incentives may become applicable again.